-Chimborazo is the largest mountain in Ecuador and its 6,310 meters (20,565 ft) height on the equatorial line makes its summit the closest point to the sun on Earth.
-Our experienced high-altitude mountain guides are certified by the Ministry of Environment and Tourism to work inside Chimborazo National Park as well as ASEGUIM, the national mountain climbing association of Ecuador.
+Chimborazo is the largest mountain in Ecuador and its 6,310 meters (20,565 ft) height on the equatorial line makes its summit the closest point to the sun on planet Earth.

-Training for Chimborazo: Chimborazo is a difficult climb but it’s not a complete technical climb and most of the ascent is a steep trek up the side of the mountain.
+Training for Chimborazo: Chimborazo is a difficult climb but it’s not a complicated technical climb and most of the ascent is a steep trek up the side of the mountain.
 Nevertheless, we seriously recommend climbers take a look at ways to acclimatized for Chimborazo prior to starting the expedition by either taking on smaller mountains such as Carihuazo or Cotopaxi or spending time at altitude.